matm/jQuery-File-Upload-Wiki/Options.md

 "PUT" and "PATCH" are only supported by browser supporting XHR file uploads, as iframe transport uploads rely on standard HTML forms which only support "POST" file uploads.
 See [[Browser support]].
 If the type is defined as "PUT" or "PATCH", the iframe transport will send the files via "POST" and transfer the original method as "_method" URL parameter.

+**Note:**
+As was noted above, it's a common practice to use "_method" to transfer the type of your request.
+For example, "Ruby on Rails" framework uses a hidden input with the name "_method" within each form, so it will likely override the value that you will set here.

 ### dataType
 The type of data that is expected back from the server.